 The Nicholas D. Chabraja Center for Historical Studies hosts lecture series, conferences, and workshops to foster an ongoing conversation about approaches to the past.
 The Center explores shared problems related to theory, methodology, and evidence with faculty members, students, scholars, and members of the Chicago community.
 Each academic year, the Center organizes lunchtime lectures open to the Northwestern community and the general public, graduate student conferences, international doctoral workshops, a joint NU Library/CCHS public lecture on the History of the Book, and other activities.
 These events go beyond the particular concerns of various sub-fields and disciplines to examine common intellectual concerns that energize the practice of history.

-In 2010 CHS was named the Nicholas D. Chabraja Center for Historical Studies or CCHS (Chabraja is pronounced tcha-BRAH-yah).
+In 2010 CHS became the Nicholas D. Chabraja Center for Historical Studies or CCHS (Chabraja is pronounced tcha-BRAH-yah).
 Read more about the naming of the Center.
 That same year the Center moved into its current space in newly renovated Harris Hall.
 A generous gift from The Alumnae of Northwestern University allowed the Center to greatly enhance its signature Reading Room.

 CCHS is currently administered by a director, an assistant director, and a faculty advisory council.
 Learn more about faculty and staff